dd32/td-gh-ex/readme.txt

 = 1.1.1 - Oct 20th, 2017
 Reinstate WooCommerce Gallery features by specifically adding declarations Fix for deprecated get_cart_url() for WooCommerce

+= 1.1.2 - Feb 5th, 2018
+Removed yellow highlighted product count from WooCommerce categories in Shop view

+= 1.2.0 - Feb 8th, 2018
+Revamp of all WooCommerce template overrides in use and related styling

 == Credits ==